top of page

 Explore Our Specializations

-Grief is often portrayed as a series of neatly defined stages while in reality, it’s much more complex and unpredictable.
+Grief is sometimes portrayed as a series of neatly defined stages while in reality, it’s much more complicated and unpredictable.
 The idea that grief is just about moving through stages in some methodical way can create unrealistic expectations and add pressure to an already devastating experience.
-Grief isn’t something you just 'get over; it’s a deeply personal journey with its own rhythm.
+Grief isn’t something you just 'get over'.
+It’s a deeply personal journey with its own rhythm, weight, and complexity.

 What we help with: